salqadri/s3eKochava/README.md

 Please follow the Kochava docs for Android integration, in particular their instructions on adding the `install_referrer` receiver.
 You need to do this yourself as this extension does not know if you have any other existing `install_referrer` receivers (Android only allows one).
 This extension will already add the permissions required by Kochava, except for the optional `GET_ACCOUNTS` permission for email tracking.
 You will need to add that yourself if you want it.

 ## API usage
+Most APIs are implemented, except for the attribution data and identity APIs.

 ### Initialization
 In your app initialization do: